-Annual hours for one unit: ; two units: ; three units: .
+Annual hours for one unit: 65; two units: 80; three units: 100.
+Annual hours are for planning purposes only.
+Hours many vary depending on the complexity and number of operational events, degraded conditions, LERs, personnel performance issues, and NOEDs that have occurred for a given site.

 71153-05 COMPLETION STATUS

 Inspection of the minimum sample size constitutes completion of this procedure in the Reactor Programs System inspection tracking system.
-Minimum sample size (regardless of the number of units) is 1 for event and NOEDs.
-Event includes non-routine and transient operations involving personnel performance, all reactor trips requiring more than routine operator response, and all LERs.
+Minimum sample size (regardless of the number of units) is 1 for event follow-up and NOEDs.
+Event follow-up includes non-routine and transient operations involving personnel performance, all reactor trips requiring more than routine operator response, and all LERs.

 71153-06 REFERENCES